BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends an AddResp.
+1. The EUT sends an AddResp.

 2. The AddResp contains a single CreatedObjectResult that has an OperationStatus that is an element of type OperationSuccess.
 The